 that does not require an amendment to the license to correct and is not willful or repetitive in nature.
 The Severity Level IV violation being documented in this manner must be corrected while the inspector is present, or can be easily corrected within 30 days of the date of the inspection.
 Any corrective actions must be listed on the NRC Form 591M Part 1.

 When NRC Form 591M Part 1 is used to document the results of an inspection, NRC Form 591M Part 3 must also be completed.
 Enclosure 5 of this Chapter provides the format for documenting the results of an inspection using NRC Form 591M.
 The inspector must ensure that each cited and non-cited violation on the form includes: a brief statement of the circumstances, including the date(s) of the violation or NCV and the facts necessary to demonstrate that a requirement was not met; reference to the regulation, license condition or other legally binding requirement that was violated; and a description of the licensee’s corrective actions.
-NRC Form 591M Part 1 may not be used to transmit non-cited or cited securityrelated violations.
+NRC Form 591M Part 1 may not be used to transmit non-cited or cited security-related violations.
 Following are examples of cited violations on an NRC Form 591M:

 10 CFR 20.1101(c) requires the licensee to annually review the content and implementation of the radiation protection program.
 During years 2006 and 2007, the licensee did not complete the review.
 The licensee will complete the review within 30 days for the period of January 2006 through September 2007.
 The licensee intends to complete future reviews in October of each year by completing NUREG-1556, Volume 2, Appendix I, Radiation Safety Program Audit.